 Houkou laughed.
 “We’ll deal with it one way or another.
 Push come to shove, I’ll make sure we get our stories straight and take the blame.
 That should make the powers that be happy.
 Fact of the matter is, that’s where things were heading in any event, and my head on the chopping block.”

 Kyoukei didn’t disagree with him.
 He glanced up at the horribly wounded beech trees.
 “The seedlings—”

 “They’ll be okay.
 Get out of here.”

 Houkou once again urged him on.
 Kyoukei grabbed his pack and hurried out of the greenhouse.
 He ducked under the rope fence at the far end of the beech grove and disappeared into the forest.

 His mind blank, Hyouchuu watched him go.
 Houkou called out, “Help me save the seedlings!”

 In a flash, Hyouchuu collected his wits.
 Alongside Houkou and the gardeners, they gathered up the seedlings.
 In the end, of the fifteen remaining seedlings, eight had already withered.
 Only seven remained.
 In order to rebuild their stock, not a single one could go to waste.

 The provincial militia would arrive soon.
 But in the meantime, one of their more astute gardeners rushed off to the district office and organized a posse of his own.
-A provincial interloper was violating the prerogatives of the district Ministry of Summer, he warned, turning the tables on the agronomy secretary.
+With words of warning that a provincial interloper was violating the prerogatives of the district Ministry of Summer, he turned the tables on the agronomy secretary.

 Hyouchuu’s rank in the imperial civil service finally proved useful.
 What was the provincial Ministry of Earth doing, arresting employees of the district Minister of Summer who, in good faith, were working under the aegis of an imperial civil servant?
 If anyone was acting in an unreasonable manner, it was the secretary.